matlo/copper-avr32-breakout/README.md

 # Design Status

-This design was in larger (100-unit lot) production and was sold as a pre-assembled kit.
+This design was in larger (100-unit lots) production and was sold as a pre-assembled kit.

 ## Boards available